• Skip to primary navigation

 Thai noodle salad recipe on platter on the table.

-I am making a Thai noodle salad in a bowl before tossing it.
+I am making the salad in a bowl before tossing it.

 1. Prepare a pot of water with a teaspoon of salt and boil.